A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 2,000 up to 2,500 | 34,000 |

-While this chart is made for room ACs, it should work for portable ACs as well.
-Unfortunately, there appear to be no similar charts made specifically for portable ACs.
+While this chart is made for room ACs, it should also work for portable ACs.
+Unfortunately, no similar charts appear to be explicitly made for portable ACs.

-And besides, you may add 1,000 – 2,000 BTUs on top of what is indicated in this chart.
-As mentioned above, portable AC units aren’t as efficient as window units even if they are rated the same.
+You may also add 1,000 – 2,000 BTUs on top of what is indicated in this chart.
+As mentioned, portable AC units aren’t as efficient as window units, even if rated the same.

-We’ve overviewed one portable AC that had a dual-hose design.
-It was Whynter’s ARC-14S air conditioner.
-And thanks to its dual-hose design, this portable AC is way more efficient than single-hose units.
+We’ve reviewed one portable AC with a dual-hose design: Whynter’s ARC-14S air conditioner.
+Thanks to its dual-hose design, this portable AC is much more efficient than single-hose units.

-The purpose of a dual-hose unit is to solve the negative pressure problem we’ve talked about above.
+The purpose of a dual-hose unit is to solve the negative pressure problem we’ve discussed above.

 Dual-hose units have two hoses:

-- One output hose to evacuate the heat coming from the refrigerant as it is condensed into a liquid state.
-This is the hose that single-hose units also have.
+- One output hose evacuates the heat from the refrigerant as it condenses into a liquid state.
+Single-hose units also have this hose.

 - One intake hose whose purpose is to take air for cooling from the outside.

-Dual-hose units are thus similar in operation to window ACs (and roof-mounted RV ACs for that matter).
-And since they take air for cooling from outside, they do not cause negative pressure, and warm air from the outside thus doesn’t rush into the space that you are trying to cool.
+Since they take air for cooling from outside, they do not cause negative pressure, and warm air from the outside doesn’t rush into the space that you are trying to cool.

-Thanks to this, dual-hose portable air conditioners are much more efficient than single-hose models.
+This makes dual-hose portable air conditioners much more efficient than single-hose models.

-When the refrigerant condenses (turns from gas to liquid), some moisture forms on the condenser coils.
-This moisture has to be removed from the AC somehow.
+When the refrigerant condenses (turns from gas to liquid), some moisture forms on the condenser coils; this moisture must be removed from the AC.

 Many portable ACs rely on a drip pan for condensation removal.
-That is, with some portable units, you have to occasionally manually drain the drip pan from the fluid.
+With some units, you must manually drain the drip pan from the fluid.

-Newer and more expensive portable air conditioners often come with an auto condensate evaporation feature.
-If a portable air conditioner has such a feature, it will remove the condensate through the exhaust without you having to manually drain the drip pan.
+Newer and more expensive portable air conditioners often have an auto-condensate evaporation feature.
+This feature removes the condensate through the exhaust without you having to drain the drip pan manually.

-In very humid areasthough, this feature will be less useful.
-This doesn’t mean that it’s pointless – you may still want to look for a portable AC with such a feature since it will make your life easier no matter how humid your area is.
+This feature will be less useful in very humid areas.
+However, this doesn’t mean that it’s pointless—you may still want to look for a portable AC with such a feature since it will make your life easier no matter how humid your area is.

-Often, the humidity of the air is the thing that causes discomfort, not the high temperature itself.
-Due to this, a dehumidifier can also be a very useful appliance to have, especially in very humid areas.
+Often, the humidity of the air causes discomfort, not the high temperature itself.
+Because of this, a dehumidifier can also be a handy appliance, especially in very humid areas.

-Not only that, but in humid areas, the air conditioner may be unable to remove the condensation caused by the cooling process fast enough.
-This results in cold but wet air.
-This issue can be combatted by a dehumidifier.
+In humid areas, the air conditioner may not be able to remove the condensation caused by the cooling process fast enough, resulting in cold but wet air.
+A dehumidifier can combat this issue.

 The right capacity will depend on the humidity and size of your area.
 Sylvane, a manufacturer of air treatment products, provides this chart for sizing a dehumidifier: